hwessels/microMUMMIEfly/README.md

 <br>

-The microMUMMIE.pl input are the following:
+The microMUMMIE.pl input files are the following:

 - mature-miRNAs.txt : *This is a 2-column text file giving the name of the miRNA in the first column and the 20-24nt mature miRNA {A, C, G, U} sequence in the second column.*
 - genome.2bit : *This is the complete genome in 2bit format.*